-Treating SAGD Blowdown with the SaltMaker Evaporator Crystallizer
+Treating SAGD Blowdown With the SaltMaker MultiEffect Evaporator Crystallizer

-Steam assisted gravity drainage (SAGD) blowdown water from three operating sites was treated using Saltworks’ SaltMaker Evaporator Crystallizer.
-The energy efficient treatment system reduces the cost of blowdown transport and disposal.
-The SaltMaker produces a low volume solid that could be disposed at a Class II landfill and recovers freshwater for reuse.
+Steam assisted gravity drainage (SAGD) blowdown water from three operating sites was treated using Saltworks’ SaltMaker MultiEffect Evaporator Crystallizer.
+The energy-efficient treatment system reduces the cost of blowdown transport and disposal.
+MultiEffect produces a low-volume solid that can be disposed of at a Class II landfill and recovers freshwater for reuse.

 Blowdown management can be the second largest cost of production, after natural gas usage to generate steam.
-As a result, operators are looking for on-site blowdown water treatment solutions to remove freshwater from the blowdown for re-use, and condense all waste to solids for safe and lower cost disposal in certified landfills.
+As a result, operators are seeking onsite solutions for treating blowdown water to remove freshwater from the blowdown for re-use, and condense all waste to solids for safer and lower cost disposal in certified landfills.
 Conventional crystallizer systems have been trialed with limited success due to plugging from the highly saturated mixed ionic-organic chemistry, high energy demands, and the requirement for a gas fired drier to complete the final solids production.

-Dealing with SAGD Blowdown: The SaltMaker Evaporator Crystallizer
+Dealing With SAGD Blowdown: SaltMaker MultiEffect Evaporator Crystallizer

-The SaltMaker is a low temperature crystallizer (<90°C) that was designed from the ground up to treat and produce solids from the toughest waters.
-The zero liquid discharge system uses low grade waste heat in multiple effects to reduce energy consumption and operating costs.
+SaltMaker MultiEffect is a low-temperature crystallizer (<90°C) that was designed from the ground up to treat and produce solids from the toughest waters.
+The zero liquid discharge system uses low-grade waste heat in multiple effects to reduce energy consumption and operating costs.
 Since there is no steam in the process, steam ticketed operators and time-consuming certifications are not required during installation and maintenance.

-The SaltMaker uses humidification-dehumidification (HDH) principles for low temperature operation, providing three fundamental design benefits at the expense of footprint: (1) process components built from engineered plastics that remove corrosion concerns and scaling/fouling concerns; (2) high circulation rates that provide a scouring effect on highly saturated flows; and (3) sensible heat transfer in place of boiling, which removes troublesome tube scaling.
+The SaltMaker MultiEffect uses humidification-dehumidification (HDH) principles for low-temperature operation and provides three fundamental design benefits at the expense of footprint: (1) process components are built from engineered plastics that remove concerns for corrosion and scaling/fouling; (2) high circulation rates provide a scouring effect on highly saturated flows; and (3) sensible heat transfer occurs in place of boiling, which removes troublesome tube scaling.

-Also, full automation and intelligent cleaning operations built into the SaltMaker measure scaling potential and initiate automated cleaning cycles prior to irreversible scaling.
-The modular design is based on ISO shipping container blocks for low cost rapid dispatch, installation, and expansion.
+Also, full automation and intelligent cleaning operations built into the SaltMaker MultiEffect measure scaling potential and initiate automated cleaning cycles prior to irreversible scaling.
+The modular design is based on ISO shipping container blocks for low-cost and rapid dispatch, installation, and expansion.
 Modules can be slid in and out for simple inspection without confined spaces.
-A standard S125 SaltMaker has a capacity of 125 m3/day water removed.
-High capacities can be achieved by adding more S125 plant blocks.
+A standard S125 SaltMaker MultiEffect has a capacity to remove 125 m3/day of water.
+Higher capacities are achieved by adding more S125 plant blocks.